vmware/terraform-provider-vcfa/website/docs/r/org_oidc.html.markdown

 # vcfa\_org\_oidc

-Provides a resource to configure or remove OpenID Connect (OIDC) for an Organization in VMware Cloud Foundation Automation.
+Provides a resource to configure or remove OpenID Connect (OIDC) for an [Organization][vcfa_org] in VMware Cloud Foundation Automation.

 _Used by: **Provider**, **Tenant**_